rancher/docs/content/rancher/v2.x/en/concepts/catalogs/_index.md

 ### Rancher Chart Additional Files

 Before you create your own custom catalog, you should have a basic understanding about how a Rancher chart differs from a native Helm chart.
-Rancher charts differ slightly from native Helm charts in their directory structures.
-Rancher charts include two files that native Helm charts do not.
+Rancher charts differ slightly from Helm charts in their directory structures.
+Rancher charts include two files that Helm charts do not.

 - `app-readme.md`